 The best size crochet for a project idea like a blanket is an H/8 (5mm) size hook.
 However, it depends on the yarn and your fiber preference.
 5/5.5mm for Sport or DK weight yarn.
 Using something chunkier, or want a looser look for your afghan?
 Use the crochet hook size 6/6.5mm.

 Aluminum crochet hooks are excellent for these projects.
 A great company that makes aluminum hooks is Susan Bates.

 What Size Crochet Hook For 4ply Wool?

-The best size crochet hook for 4ply wool is 2.50mm – 3.00mm, US E/4 and 12-9 for UK/Canada.
+The best crochet hook size for 4ply wool is 2.50mm – 3.00mm, US E/4, and 12-9 for the UK/Canada.